austinjavascript/austinjavascript.com/CONTRIBUTING-POSTS.md

     > ```
     >

-    > NOTE: For multline YAML, start the 1st line with a pipe, then start the content on the next line, indented.
+    > NOTE: For multiline YAML, start the 1st line with a pipe, then start the content on the next line, indented.
     >
     > ```yaml
     > ..